Sergi Roberto: International career

 In October 2009, shortly after making his Barcelona B debut, Roberto was called by the Spain under-17 team for the 2009 FIFA World Cup in Nigeria.
 On 5 November, before being substituted by Javier Espinosa in the 88th minute, he scored a hat-trick against Burkina Faso at the Sani Abacha Stadium in Kano.
 Spain eventually finished third in the tournament, with him and Atlético Madrid's Borja Bastón accounting for eight of the team's total goals.

 Roberto made his debut for the under-21 side on 5 September 2011, playing the last four minutes of the 2–0 win in Lugo over Georgia for the 2013 UEFA European Under-21 Championship qualifiers.
 He received his first call up to the senior squad in March 2016, for friendlies against Romania and Italy.
 His debut took place in the former match on the 27th, as he started in a 0–0 draw in Cluj-Napoca.

+Roberto was selected by Luis Enrique to the 2021 UEFA Nations League Finals.
+He featured in the 2–1 semi-final win over Italy for the runners-up.

 Style of play

-Roberto plays predominantly as a full-back, but also excels in midfield.
+Roberto plays predominantly as a midfielder, but also excels as a full-back.
 In the 2015–16 season, under Luis Enrique, he played in seven different positions with Barcelona.
 This versatility, combined with his pace, strength, rigorous work rate and accurate passing earned the praise of the manager: "In a team like ours, except in goal, he could play in any position, it's no surprise.
 The most difficult thing is doing it well all over the field and Sergi Roberto does that."
-He is best utilized as a box-to-box player.
+He is best utilised as a box-to-box player.

 Personal life

-In 2014, Roberto started dating Israeli model Coral Simanovich (step-daughter of Israeli singer and former politician Pnina Rosenblum).
+In 2014, Roberto started dating Israeli model Coral Simanovich (step-daughter of Israeli businesswoman Pnina Rosenblum).
 They became engaged in early September 2017, and got married in Tel Aviv on 30 May 2018.
 Their first child, Kaia, was born in 2019.

-Roberto's mother, María Rosa Carnicer, died in December 2019, a year after being diagnosed with amyotrophic lateral sclerosis.